-No boring graham cracker crust for these Pumpkin Cheesecake Bars.
-We use gingersnaps instead for full flavor in every bite.
+And no boring graham cracker crust for these Pumpkin Cheesecake Bars.
+Instead, this recipe uses gingersnaps for extra ginger and cinnamon in every bite.

 - 1 cup sugar